-- ‘Live like you say you’re gonna live’ – Michael Thompson, General Secretary of the Anglican Church of Canada, reflects on the 40 days Jesus spent in the wilderness after his baptism, and invites us to follow in Jesus’ footsteps, choosing life, these 40 days of Lent.
+- ‘Live like you say you’re gonna live’ – Michael Thompson, honorary priest at Transfiguration (and General Secretary of the Anglican Church of Canada) reflects on the 40 days Jesus spent in the wilderness after his baptism, and invites us to follow in Jesus’ footsteps, choosing life, these 40 days of Lent.

 - Show Me The Way – This book by Henri Nouwen invites readers to journey with him on a 40-day Lenten path.

 - The Word in the Wilderness – Malcolm Guite’s book reflects on a poem each day for Lent and Easter.

 - A Way Other Than Our Own – Walter Brueggemann calls us to follow the path of Christ – a path that often leads us out of our safe, walled places.

 - Lent Is Not Rocket Science – Devotionals by astronomer, physicist, and bishop W. Nicholas Knisely exploring the intersection between faith and science.

 Fasting & Other Practices

 - “A Monk’s Guide to Fasting” (BBC)

 - “How Some Christians Prepare their Hearts, Stomachs for Lent” (Daily Herald)

 - “‘Beneficial Discomfort’: Anglicans Share Their Practices for Lent” (The Anglican Journal)